Skip to content

 Non-Critical Features: Relax Tolerances

-Clearance holes, cosmetic surfaces, and non-functional radii should specify "standard machining tolerance" — typically ±0.005–0.010 in. (±0.13–0.25 mm).
+Clearance holes, cosmetic surfaces, and non-functional radii should specify "standard machining tolerance," typically ±0.005–0.010 in. (±0.13–0.25 mm).
 Relaxing tolerances on non-critical features reduces setup time, inspection effort, and cost by 15–30%.

 Rule of Thumb

 Apply tight tolerance (±0.001 in. / ±0.025 mm) only on features you will measure during prototype evaluation.
-If you are not going to inspect it, do not tolerance it tightly — you are paying for precision you will never verify.
+If you are not going to inspect it, do not tolerance it tightly.
+You are paying for precision you will never verify.

 First Article Inspection (FAI)